 4. Allow Users to Switch Between Languages

-Even 60.6% of people with a high proficiency in English would prefer to be greeted by their native language.
+Even 60.6% of people with high proficiency in English would prefer to be greeted in their native language.

 Giving users the option to choose which language they want to see your website in will help each individual choose their own journey.
 Providing choices like this will capture more traffic and cater to a wider range of people.
 On top of this, you can target keywords in different languages to make sure you’re optimizing your site for each new market.